Prepared by the National Wildlife Control Training Program. Research-based, wildlife control information.

 - Learn when and why an animal becomes a pest.

-- Learn why wildlife damage management (WDM) is about managing damage from wildlife, and not the management of wildlife.
+- Learn why wildlife damage management (WDM) is about managing damage from wildlife, and not just the capture and control of wildlife.

 - Understand the definition of a wildlife control operator.